isomerpages/agd-corp/pages/faq.md

 <p>Drop HR an email at Internship@agd.gov.sg and we will get in touch with
 you.</p>
 <h4>Would there be training provided if I join AGD as a fresh graduate?</h4>
-<p>Fresh graduates, as well as new hires with less than 3 years of working
-experience, will undergo our 2-year AGD Associates Programme.
-Officers will not only attend 3 phases of trainings but also take part in different team bonding activities.
+<p>The Finance Associates Programme (FAP) is AGD's flagship development programme
+for fresh graduates and professionals with up to two years of working experience.
+Through three structured training programmes, associates gain essential knowledge in finance functions, operations, and policy formation.
+The programme aims to groom future finance leaders who will take on C-suite positions across public service agencies.
 More information can be found <a href="https://www.agd.gov.sg/careers-at-agd/finance-associates-programme/" rel="noopener nofollow" target="_blank">here</a>.</p>
 <h4>Will the experience in AGD be recognised for ISCA membership and/or Singapore Chartered Accountant Qualification?</h4>
 <p>AGD is an Accredited Training Organisation (ATO) and the working experience
 at AGD is recognised as relevant experience for gaining admission to ISCA